christianrowlands/android-network-survey/README.md

 **What is a CDR?**
 A Call Detail Record (CDR) is a data record that documents specific interactions a phone has with the cellular network.
-These interactions include phone calls, SMS messages, and changes in cell tower connections.
+These interactions include phone calls, SMS and MMS messages, and changes in cell tower connections.

 **Use Cases:**